szinn/k8s-homelab/README.md

 The Kubernetes API is accessed via an external [HAProxy](https://www.haproxy.com).
 External machines (PiHole, Synology, etc) are on the main household VLAN subnet.
 IoT devices are on an isolated 10.0.80.x VLAN.
 They cannot reach the other VLANs directly but will answer when spoken to.

-MetalLB is used to assign visible IP addresses to Kubernetes services(e.g., MySQL).
+Cilium works with the router using BGP to route external IPs to Kubernetes services(e.g., MySQL).
 Ingress-nginx is used to reverse-proxy services within the cluster.

 DNS is managed by CoreDNS in the cluster which then forwards unresolved requests to PiHole which is also running an [unbound](https://docs.pi-hole.net/guides/dns/unbound/) recursive DNS server.
-The PiHole has a local DNS configuration to map names to either IPs (assigned by MetalLB) or CNAME records that map to the ingress-nginx IP.
+The PiHole has a local DNS configuration to map names to either IPs (assigned by Ingress-nginx) or CNAME records that map to the ingress-nginx IP.

 The external DNS is managed via [Cloudflare](https://www.cloudflare.com/en-ca/).
 External names are managed by [external-dns](https://github.com/kubernetes-sigs/external-dns) on the cluster and, since my home IP can be changed at any time, DDNS is maintained by the